JuanCatica/aws-dms-oracle-to-aurora-s3/README.md

     -x = <userpassword>
 ```

-Then we can execute the inicialization of the schema implemented with **dgen** with:
+Then we can execute the inicialization of the schema implemented by **dgen** using:

 ```bash
 dgen init